AdguardTeam/KnowledgeBase/docs/adguard-browser-extension/adguard-browser-extension.md

 ## Compatibility with the standalone app

-The article explains the compatibility of the AdGuard Browser Extension with the desktop app.
+The article explains the compatibility of the AdGuard Browser Extension with the AdGuard desktop apps.

 [Compatibility with the standalone app](adguard-browser-extension/compatibility.md)